Chronic Hypertension and Pregnancy

 Biophysical profile.
 A test that combines an ultrasound with the nonstress test

 Doppler flow studies.
-A type of ultrasound which use sound waves to measure blood flow in babies with fetal growth restriction
+A type of ultrasound that uses sound waves to measure blood flow in babies with fetal growth restriction